shupershuff/D2r-Multiboxing-Without-A-Script/README.md

 Ew yucky.
 Ignore the plethora of YouTube guides telling you to do this.
 Gross.<br>
 Not only will you be tripping over various battlenet windows (which is a nightmare when changing regions) but you'll also need to copy the game install folder several times.

+## Authentication Alternatives
+TBC reference temporary WEB_TOKEN and more permanent WEB_TOKEN methods of authenticating.

 # Handle killing Methods
 This requires 3rd party software (albeit Microsoft recommended) to kill the process handle that runs within d2r.exe when launched.<br>
 Killing this handle allows for multiple instances.